Are Private Investigators Legal? [Capabilities & Limitations]

 Can private investigators access criminal records?

-However, if this information is deemed confidential by the government, then they are not allowed to access them.
+Yes, they can.
+However, if this information is deemed confidential by the government, they are not allowed access.

 Can private investigators carry guns?

-Private investigators are hired by individuals or organizations dealing with civil or criminal matters.
+Private investigators are legal, and they are hired by individuals or organizations dealing with civil or criminal matters

-They are legally allowed to perform a number of tasks in order to acquire information.
+They are legally allowed to perform several tasks to acquire information.
 However, there are limitations to what they are allowed to do.

-If you find anyone in violation of the law, do well to report it to your lawyer, with evidence if there are any.
+If you find anyone violating the law, do well to report it to your lawyer, with evidence if there are any.

 Thanks for reading.